QualitativeDataRepository/dataverse-previewers/README.md

 # Dataverse Previewers

-A collection of data file previewers that conform to the [Dataverse](https://dataverse.org) external tools interface, originally developed by the [Qualitative Data Repository](https://qdr.syr.edu).
+A collection of data file previewers that conform to the [Dataverse](https://dataverse.org) external tools interface, originally developed by the [Qualitative Data Repository](https://qdr.syr.edu). v1.4 includes 17 previewers covering 34+ MIMEtypes.
 Earlier versions of Dataverse (v4.11+) make previewers available through the external tools button on Dataset pages (left).
 Newer versions (v4.18+) also use previewers for embedded display on Datafile pages (right).
 Even more recent versions (5.2+) can distinguish 'preview' and 'explore' tools and display them in different ways/separate places.

 As of Dataverse 6.1, Previewers can use temporary signedUrls when accessing restricted files rather than long-lived API tokens.
 (SignedUrls were introduced in Dataverse 5.13 but did not work with Dataset PrivateUrl access until 6.1)